m0dd0/fusion_addin_framework/docs/source/examples.rst

 Accessing attributes
 --------------------
-The examples above did set all attributes at initialization of the wrapper class.
+The examples above set all attributes at initialization of the wrapper class.
 With the instantiated wrapper instances you can acess and set **all** attributes that the corresponding wrapped instance owns.
 These attributes are not documented in the reference of this framework but can be